 When you’ve experienced a traumatic event or series of events, psychological symptoms can develop that mainly centre around an intrusion of the past event into the present.
 Widely known symptoms such as flashbacks or nightmares can occur, as well as others such as painful memories, strong emotions associated with the traumatic event and using self-protective methods that were helpful at the time of the event.

 But there are many other effects of trauma which can vary from person to person.
 This will depend on the type of trauma, the age and stage of development of the person at the time of the trauma, and frequency and severity of the exposure.
-Despite this, the way people respond are similar across all trauma experiences.
+Despite this, the way people respond can be similar across all trauma experiences.

 A common coping strategy is avoidance.
 While it is perfectly natural to avoid the memories, people, places and situations that are associated with traumatic events, using avoidance as a strategy can keep you ‘stuck’ in the trauma.